Are Smoothies Helping or Hurting You?

 I often have clients tell me how I'd be so proud of them because they whipped up a delicious and "healthy" smoothie for breakfast.
 After asking what they added, I would often hear things like bananas, strawberries, yogurt, orange juice and milk.

-So by now you are probably wondering alright so how do I make the perfect smoothie?
+How do you construct the perfect "skintastic" smoothie?
 The magic formula to stabilize blood sugar is to include a balanced mix of protein, carbohydrates, fat and fibre.

 2. Choose a good healthy fat such as avocado, flaxseed or nut butters are great!